Filters for Top Articles

 Here’s an example of sample data filtered by referral source Newsbreak on a 30-day view.

-If you navigated from Top Articles clicking a top cards referral icon, you can return to the Top Articles view by hovering to the right of the date label in the header (“Today” etc) and clicking in the X.
+If you navigated from Top Articles clicking a top cards referral icon, you can return to the Top Articles view by hovering to the right of the date label in the header (“Today” etc) and clicking the X.

 Once filtered by the referral source and date range, articles will be displayed in descending order of engagement by pageviews attributed to that source.
 If a user filtered on Google search, for example, the article with the most Google search-attributed pageviews will be shown atop the list.
 There’s also a column for total pageviews regardless of source, and a user can re-sort articles based on this by clicking on the header text, labeled “Today PV” or “7 Day PV” etc.